-Russian forces were reported using BMR-3M Vepr armored mine-clearing vehicles in Donbas in 2022 to clear Ukrainian-laid minefields; the source frames the vehicle as route-opening engineering support for heavy armored units.
+Russian forces were reported using BMR-3M Vepr vehicles in Donbas in 2022 to clear Ukrainian-laid minefields, and later reporting described Prokhod-1/BMR-3MA systems in the same war zone; the documented role is armored route-opening and demining support for Russian ground movement.

 Role detailsBMR-3M